 1. What Is The Correct Length Of An Executive Resume?

-Aim for 2-4 pages.
+Aim for 2-5 pages (read my full guide to resume length in Australia).
 Where your resume falls on that spectrum will be determined by:

 - Length of your career.